redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/introduction.md

 ###### Download: [http://redscientist.com/\#/rtc](http://redscientist.com/#/rtc)

 The Real-Time Corruptor for BizHawk is a Dynamic Corruptor for emulated games.
-It's a mod to the Open Source BizHawk Emulator that works by modifying live data from virtual memory chips of emulated systems.
+It's a mod to the Open Source BizHawk Emulator that works by modifying live data from the virtualized memory chips of emulated systems.